FastAPI 102: Async vs Sync, What Actually Happens

 No. FastAPI runs def routes in a thread pool executor.
 The blocking requests.get() call blocks the thread it's running in, not the event loop.
 The event loop is free to handle other async requests while this thread waits for the HTTP response.

 The cost: a thread is occupied for the duration of the call.
 Under high concurrency, you can exhaust the thread pool.
-But for moderate loads, def + sync library is perfectly fine.
+For moderate loads, def plus a sync library is perfectly fine.

 Q2.
 You have an async def route that calls time.sleep(2).
 What happens to other requests during those 2 seconds?

 They all freeze. time.sleep() is a blocking call.
 Inside async def, it runs on the event loop thread.
-For 2 seconds, the event loop is completely blocked — no other coroutines can run, no other requests can be handled.
+For 2 seconds, the event loop is completely blocked.
+No other coroutines run, no other requests get handled.

 Fix: use await asyncio.sleep(2) instead.
 This suspends the coroutine and yields control to the event loop, which can run other requests while waiting.
-If you need to sleep in a sync context, use def (runs in thread pool, sleep only blocks that thread).
+If you need to sleep in a sync context, use def, which runs in a thread pool so the sleep only blocks that thread.

 Q3.
 You need to call a CPU-heavy image compression function inside a FastAPI route.
 Should you use async def or def, and with which executor?

 async def with ProcessPoolExecutor.
-CPU-bound work is bounded by Python's GIL — even in a thread pool, only one thread can execute Python bytecode at a time.
-Multiple threads don't parallelize CPU work.
+CPU-bound work is bounded by Python's GIL.
+Even in a thread pool, only one thread executes Python bytecode at a time, so multiple threads don't parallelize CPU work.

-A ProcessPoolExecutor spawns separate processes that bypass the GIL, enabling true parallel CPU execution.
+A ProcessPoolExecutor spawns separate processes that sidestep the GIL, so you get true parallel CPU execution.
 Use await loop.run_in_executor(process_executor, compress_image, data) from an async def route to run CPU work in a process while the event loop stays free.

-Plain def runs in a thread pool — it would work (blocks a thread, not the event loop), but doesn't give you CPU parallelism.
+Plain def runs in a thread pool.
+It won't freeze the event loop, but it also won't give you CPU parallelism.

 Q4.
 You use asyncio.gather() to fire 5 HTTP requests simultaneously from a route.
 One of them raises an exception.
 What happens to the others?